UcarLab/iasva/README.md

 # Iteratively Adjusted Surrogate Variable Analysis (IA-SVA)

-Iteratively Adjusted Surrogate Variable Analysis (IA-SVA) is a statistical framework to uncover hidden sources of variation even when these sources are correlated.
+Iteratively Adjusted Surrogate Variable Analysis (IA-SVA) is a statistical framework to uncover hidden sources of variation even when these sources are correlated with the biological variable of interest.
 IA-SVA provides a flexible methodology to i) identify a hidden factor for unwanted heterogeneity while adjusting for all known factors; ii) test the significance of the putative hidden factor for explaining the variation in the data; and iii), if significant, use the estimated factor as an additional known factor in the next iteration to uncover further hidden factors.

 ## Installation

-To install this package, start R and enter the following commands:
+To install IA-SVA package and the package with example datasets (iasvaExamples), start R and enter the following commands:

       if(!require(devtools)){
             install.packages("devtools")
             library(devtools)
       }
       install_github("UcarLab/IA-SVA")

+      if(!require(devtools)){
+        install.packages("devtools")
+        library(devtools)
+        }
+     install_github("dleelab/iasvaExamples")

 ## Load the package

 To load this package, enter the following command to the R console:

       library(iasva)
+      library(iasvaExamples)

 ## View Vignettes